-If you have suffered an injury or lost a loved one in an auto accident, you should contact a West Palm Beach injury lawyer with Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A..
+If you got hurt or lost a loved one in an auto accident, contact a personal injury lawyer in West Palm Beach with Schuler, Weisser, Zoeller, Overbeck & Baxter P.A..
 You may be entitled to monetary compensation for your medical bills, physical therapy, counseling, lost wages, suffering, and other losses.
-A West Palm Beach cart accident at Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. will review the specific details of your case for free, and guide you through the legal process.
-If you were injured in an auto accident that was caused by someone else’s negligence or irresponsible behavior, the experienced West Palm Beach lawyers will listen to you and your concerns.
-We are here to help and you do not have to shoulder the financial burden of your accident on your own.
-We are on your side!
+A car accident lawyer in West Palm Beach at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. will review the specific details of your case for free and guide you through the legal process.
+We are on your side.

-President, CEO, Shareholder, and Founding Partner of the firm in 1978, Richard D. Schuler has been actively involved in Civil Trial Litigation for more than 30 years.
-The people that we represent aren’t just our clients – they’re our friends and neighbors.
+President, CEO, Shareholder, and Founding Partner of the firm in 1978, Richard D. Schuler has handled civil trial litigation for more than 30 years.
+The people we represent aren’t just our clients – they’re our friends and neighbors.
 We will fight to protect the rights of West Palm Beach residents who suffer injuries in car accidents.
-The experienced team of lawyers has been consistently assisting Florida auto accident victims just like you, and we can help you too.
-We have the experience and track record to get the compensation that you need.
+Our experienced team of lawyers has consistently assisted Florida auto accident victims like you, and we can help you too.
+We have the experience and track record to get the compensation you need.

-The West Palm Beach car accident lawyers at Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. know just how devastating the effects of a car accident can be for all those involved.
+The West Palm Beach car accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. know just how devastating the effects of a car accident can be for all those involved.
 Even seemingly minor accidents can result in serious injuries, ongoing pain and suffering, and significant property damage, leaving accident victims with serious emotional, psychological, and financial burdens.
-To make matters worse, those who have to contend with these serious side effects often did nothing to cause the accident in question.
+To make matters worse, those who have to contend with these serious side effects often did nothing to cause the accident.

 Do I Need An Attorney?